-If you specify a registry key other than HKEY_CURRENT_USER, execute the script file as a user who has administrator permissions.
-For details, see 1.8.2 Command behavior.
+If you specify a registry key other than HKEY CURRENT USER, execute the script file as a user who has administrator permissions.
+For details, see 1.8.3 Effect of the executing user on command behavior.

 Specify the registry subkey as a character string or as a variable that stores this value.